golfmak 2010

 3) ENVIRONMENTAL 1, 2 OR 3 REPORT - $1,000 TO $50,000

-Allow one month for an environmental 1 report, up to three months for an environmental 2 or 3 report.
+Allow one month (these guys are very busy these days, so plan for at least two months in 2012) for an environmental 1 report, up to three months for an environmental 2 or 3 report.
 You and your lender want to be sure the property is not contaminated.
 Based on visual reviews and even rumors, the only one who doesn't want you to hear about contamination is the seller.
 I've heard of environmental cleanups in the $100's of thousands!
-In my opinion, many older golf course (25 years or more) are almost sure to have at least some environmental issues - usually in the vicinity of the maintenance building.
+In my opinion, many older golf courses (25 years or more) are almost sure to have at least some environmental issues - usually in the vicinity of the maintenance building - buried batteries, oil spills, or just continual dripping from the pouring spout from gas tank.

 4) ENGINEER'S REPORT - $3,000 TO $10,000.
 ALLOW ONE MONTH